COVID-19 update: Orion area cases by ZIP code

-There were four new cases (down three from last week) in the 48359 ZIP code, three cases (up one from last week) in the 48360 ZIP code and three cases (up one from last week) in the 48362 area.
+There were seven new cases (up three from last week) in the 48359 ZIP code, two cases (down one from last week) in the 48360 ZIP code and two cases (down one from last week) in the 48362 area.

 Total numbers by ZIP code: